Skip to main content

 Image 2021-11-02 at 9.49.26 am

-You can use the comments section to document the extra due diligence you have completed or the reason you are overriding the 'consider' result.
+• Use the comments section to log due diligence performed or reasons for overriding the result.

 Identity Validation

-• Two matches on the individual's name and current address from two different sources
+• One or more matches on name and current address (across different sources)

 Image 2021-11-02 at 9.56.08 am